topwire/topwire/README.md

 other tables as well.
 The only requirement is, that the record with the uid exists in the table and that the TypoScript defined in the path is also available.

+## TODO

+* Implement turbo streams
+* Maybe optionally allow wrapping server response in turbo frame to not require changing the plugin itself